Home Compare LIN vs RPM

 Linde vs RPM International: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Linde carrying a narrow edge on valuation.
+Structurally, Linde and RPM International are closely matched — neither holds a meaningful edge overall.
 RPM International still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Linde holds the more constructive position.
-That puts structure and market broadly in agreement — Linde's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-On valuation, the clearer edge sits with RPM International Inc., while the overall score remains tighter and points the other way.
+On valuation, the clearer edge sits with RPM International Inc., while the broader score remains level.

 INDUSTRY COMPARISON